 When the UE performs emergency attach or requests to establish an emergency PDN connection, the MME may use the UE's support for 5GC NAS indication included in the UE Network Capability and/or local configuration to determine if an emergency PGW-C+SMF or a standalone emergency PGW-C should be selected.
 An emergency PGW-C+SMF needs to be configured in Emergency Configuration Data in the MME if it is to be selected.

+To enable a differentiation of the emergency gateway based on UE´s support of 5GC NAS, the Emergency Configuration Data in the MME defined in 3GPP TS 23.401 [26] is extended with the IE listed in Table 4.11.0a.4-1